Nexis-Network/homepage/content/docs/guides/read-replica-data-analysis.md

 updatedOn: '2023-10-19T12:56:03.258Z'
 ---

-With Exzo Network's read replica feature, you can instantly create a dedicated read-only compute instance for running data-intensive analytics or reporting queries.
+With Nexis Network's read replica feature, you can instantly create a dedicated read-only compute instance for running data-intensive analytics or reporting queries.
 This allows you to avoid disruption or performance degradation on your production database.

 A read replica reads data from the same source as your read-write compute instance.
 There's no data replication, so creating a read replica is a near-instant process.
-For more information about Exzo Network's read replica architecture, see [Read replicas](/docs/introduction/read-replicas).
+For more information about Nexis Network's read replica architecture, see [Read replicas](/docs/introduction/read-replicas).

 Suppose you have a `sales` table in your production database.
 The table and data might look something like this: